wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 Site owners can call the [Embed Script](https://dev.wix.com/docs/rest/api-reference/app-management/apps/embedded-scripts/embed-script) endpoint using the `fetch` method from the [Wix React SDK](https://dev.wix.com/docs/sdk/api-reference/sdk-react/setup).

-By requiring site owners to complete the setup, you avoid the [OAuth access](https://dev.wix.com/docs/build-apps/build-your-app/authentication/oauth) requirements for an app.

 >**Note**: If an app has a dashboard page and an embedded script extension, site owners will automatically be directed to the app's dashboard page after installing the app.

 To use the `fetch` method in your app's dashboard page: